ros2/design/articles/110_interface_definition.md

 # {{ page.title }}

 <div class="alert alert-warning" markdown="1">
-With the transition to use ``IDL`` for specifying interfaces in ROS 2 Dashing this article has been superseded by the [legacy interface definition](legacy_interface_definition.html) article.
+With the transition to use ``IDL`` for specifying interfaces in ROS 2 Dashing this article has been superseded by the [Interface definition using .msg / .srv / .action files](legacy_interface_definition.html) article.
 </div>

 <div class="abstract" markdown="1">